August 22, 2019 902

 i.
 The Brand: The brand of the computer is certainly a factor.
 There are two broad categories; branded and unbranded (or clones).
 The attraction of branded computers is the assurance that no reputable company will put its brand name on a product which it does not trust.
 Branded computers are also backed up with warranty and other kinds of support services.
 But they are also a lot more expensive than clones.

 ii.
-Memory Capacity: The memory capacity of a computer is the size of the main storage area where programmes which are being executed or awaiting execution and data which are being processed or awaiting processing are stored.
+Memory Capacity: The memory capacity of a computer is the size of the main storage area where programs that are being executed or awaiting execution and data which are being processed or awaiting processing are stored.

 The bigger the memory the better, at least, in two respects.
 First, if the capacity is not large enough, it may be unable to accommodate some large packages.
 In other words, some packages may not run on the computer as a result of memory limitations.
-Second, limited memory capacity can slow down programme execution and data processing.
-Computer memory is measured in kilobytes, megabytes and gigabytes.
+Second, limited memory capacity can slow down program execution and data processing.
+Computer memory is measured in kilobytes, megabytes, and gigabytes.

 iii.
-Hard Disk Capacity: The hard disk is the secondary storage in which data, programmes and files are stored for long periods of time.
-Generally, you have to store a programme in the hard disk to be able to run it.
+Hard Disk Capacity: The hard disk is the secondary storage in which data, programs, and files are stored for long periods.
+Generally, you have to store a program on the hard disk to be able to run it.
 The alternative is to run it from a diskette or a compact disk (CD).
-This option is largely impracticable these days because many programmes are too large to be stored in a diskette.
-Besides, running a programme from a diskette or CD is much slower than running it from the hard disk.
-Hard disk capacity determines how many programmes, files and how much data can be stored in your computer for use or retrieval as needed.
+This option is largely impracticable these days because many programs are too large to be stored in a diskette.
+Besides, running a program from a diskette or CD is much slower than running it from the hard disk.
+Hard disk capacity determines how many programs, files and how much data can be stored in your computer for use or retrieval as needed.
 The larger the hard disk the better.
 Hard disk capacity is measured in kilobytes, megabytes, gigabytes.

 Step 5: Concretize Budget and Sign Agreement with Vendor

-Based on the quotations from vendors and decisions regarding preferred programmes/packages and hardware, it should be possible to draw up a budget indicating the volume and timing of expenditures for the computerization project.
-In order to be sure that the budget estimates are realistic, the entrepreneur can further shop around with the list of preferred hardware and application packages.
+Based on the quotations from vendors and decisions regarding preferred programs/packages and hardware, it should be possible to draw up a budget indicating the volume and timing of expenditures for the computerization project.
+To be sure that the budget estimates are realistic, the entrepreneur can further shop around with the list of preferred hardware and application packages.
 This will enable him or her compare prices and get the best possible price deals and other terms.

 i.
 Timing of supply and installation;